Lomkit/laravel-rest-api-doc/content/index.md

 ---
 seo:
-  title: Laravel Rest Api:: Generate powerful Api automatically with Laravel
+  title: "Laravel Rest Api: Generate powerful Api automatically with Laravel"
   description: |
     Fully integrated with Laravel, take the advantage of a powerful API without destructuring your codebase.
 Secured and customizable, be ready to get in!